 “Two showers never hurt anyone,” and we laugh because this conversation has been had before, more than once.

 I wash his back, studying the details of sinew and skin and while I am lost in the rivets of water raining down his skin, I chastise myself for not leaving.
 Tonight, last month, months ago.
 But I never do.
-We talk while I wash his skin, he asks me about my day and we laugh as I tell him stories about the crazy people I’ve dealt with all day and he tells me about a white boy beating his ass on the basketball court.
+We talk while I wash him, he asks me about my day and we laugh as I tell him stories about the crazy people I’ve dealt with all day and he tells me about a white boy beating his ass on the basketball court.
 At some point under the stream of water he kisses me, slippery hands on the small of my back, pressing me into his chest.
 I hope I’m resisting but somehow I know I’m not.

 We go in the bedroom and dress, easy jokes tossed back and forth across the distance between us.
 We crawl into bed after he turns on a movie, and I stay far away from him, not so much to give him pause but just enough so that I don’t have to touch him.
 I’m afraid of what might happen if I do.